 The Dwars River is a perennial tributary of the Olifants River and originates in the Groot Winterhoek mountains from where it flows in a northerly direction before joining the Olifants River.
 The Dwars River flows through CapeNature’s Groot Winterhoek Wilderness Area as well as the Tierkranz estate.

 The survey was done by kloofing down the Dwars River and doing snorkel surveys in all the major pools.
 According to Riaan van der Walt, “it was very encouraging to find no alien vegetation along the whole length of the river.

-Smallmouth bass has invaded the bottom kilometre of the river but due to the steep gradient and frequent waterfalls it is highly unlikely that bass will ever invade higher up.
-High numbers of Clanwilliam redfins (Barbus callidus) and Clanwilliam sawfin (Barbus serra) were encountered in the middle reaches of the river and up to a spectacular waterfall that is seven meters high.
+Smallmouth bass have invaded the bottom kilometre of the river but due to the steep gradient and frequent waterfalls it is highly unlikely that bass will ever invade higher up.
+High numbers of Clanwilliam redfin (Barbus callidus) and Clanwilliam sawfin (Barbus serra) were encountered in the middle reaches of the river and up to a spectacular waterfall that is seven meters high.

 The Clanwilliam sawfin population in the Dwars River is the only population that is not threatened by alien fish, water abstraction and agricultural pollution.

 “The Dwars River could be regarded as one of the most important tributaries for the recruitment of Clanwilliam sawfin”, said van der Walt.

 The information gathered from this survey will be used in the management plan for the upper Olifants River Protected Environment.